 The undertaking was part of the British desire to destabilise the Italian position in this island group of the south-eastern part of the Aegean Sea, and the background to the operation can be found in the period when the British finally appreciated the fact that Malta, if it were held, could play an extremely important part in Mediterranean naval operations.
-This demanded a major strengthening of the island''s defences, especially against air attack, and this could be achieved only by the combination of fighters and anti-aircraft guns.
-An attempt in June 1940 to deliver Hawker Hurricane fighters across France to Malta and Egypt had not proved wholly successful, and the fall of France then rendered this route impossible and thus demanded the creation of an alternative route.
+This demanded a major strengthening of the island’s defences, especially against air attack, and this could be achieved only by the combination of fighters and anti-aircraft guns.
+An attempt in June 1940 to deliver Hawker Hurricane single-engined fighters across France to Malta and Egypt had not proved wholly successful, and the fall of France then rendered this route impossible and thus demanded the creation of an alternative route.

-On 12 July the Admiralty informed Admiral Sir Andrew Cunningham, commanding the Mediterranean Fleet, that 24 Hawker Hurricane fighters (12 each for Malta and the Middle East) were about to be delivered by merchant vessel to Gibraltar, and asked for local advice on the practicality of forwarding the ship to Malta.
+On 12 July the Admiralty informed Admiral Sir Andrew Cunningham, commanding the Mediterranean Fleet, that 24 Hurricane fighters (12 each for Malta and the Middle East) were about to be delivered by merchant vessel to Gibraltar, and asked for local advice on the practicality of forwarding the ship to Malta.
 Both Cunningham and Vice Admiral Sir James Somerville, commanding the Gibraltar-based Force 'H', thought that this would be to invite disaster, and Somerville proposed that the aircraft should be transferred to an aircraft carrier and flown off from a position to the south of Sardinia, with men and stores for the aircraft transported in two submarines.
 The elderly aircraft carrier Argus left the UK on 24 July with 12 Hurricane fighters to be flown to Malta in 'Hurry' (i).

 Postponement of the date of Argus's departure from Gibraltar to 31 July required Cunningham to alter his plan for a diversion.
 Nevertheless he was able to arrange for a sweep by cruisers and destroyers into the Aegean Sea, this effort including a westward feint through the Kythira Strait, between the western end of Crete and Kythira island to the south of the Peloponnese, during the evening of 1 August.
-Two battleships and the fleet carrier Eagle would steam west a position between Crete and Libya during daylight on 1 August, Cunningham thus hoping to generate the impression of a movement into the central Mediterranean which would deter the Italian surface forces in Sicily and southern Italy from moving to the west.
+Two battleships and the fleet carrier Eagle would steam to the west into a position between Crete and Libya during daylight on 1 August, Cunningham thus hoping to generate the impression of a movement into the central Mediterranean which would deter the Italian surface forces in Sicily and southern Italy from moving to the west.
 The force sailed during the early hours of 27 July to cover an Aegean Sea convoy, which had been escorted from Cape Helles by two cruisers and four destroyers.
 The further to distract Italian attention, an attack and landing on Kastelorizo was simulated by two armed boarding vessels supported by light forces.

 As the convoy encountered heavy bombing in the Aegean Sea, it was diverted to the west of Crete, where it was sighted and covered during 28 July by the main fleet, which had itself been subjected to a number of air attacks but suffered no damage.
 In the course of these operations the Greek merchant vessel Hermione, carrying aviation fuel for the Italian forces in the Dodecanese islands group, was intercepted and sunk.
 The British ships returned to Alexandria on 30 July.

 At the beginning of 1941 there was overall British acceptance of the paramount strategic and operational importance of Malta, and on 21 January the British Chiefs-of-Staff Committee ordained that Air Chief Marshal Sir Arthur Longmore, commanding the British air forces in the Mediterranean and Middle East, must make the air defence of Malta his first priority.
 In support of this decision, 40 fighters were to be transported by the fleet carrier Furious to Takoradi in West Africa as soon as possible for onward self-ferry.
-Malta was also to be used as an offensive base, so the island’s Vickers Wellington bombers pressed ahead with their campaign of attacks on Sicily’s airfields and Italian shipping.
-An initial success was scored on 27 January after a Short Sunderland flying boat of No. 228 Squadron reported three merchant vessels off the coast of Tunisia: six Fairey Swordfish torpedo bombers of No. 830 Squadron then attacked them and torpedoed one ship.
+Malta was also to be used as an offensive base, so the island’s Vickers Wellington twin-engined medium bombers pressed ahead with their campaign of attacks on Sicily’s airfields and Italian shipping.
+An initial success was scored on 27 January after a Short Sunderland four-engined flying boat of No. 228 Squadron reported three merchant vessels off the coast of Tunisia: six Fairey Swordfish single-engined torpedo bombers of No. 830 Squadron then attacked them and torpedoed one ship.